gridap/MiniQhull.jl/README.md

 julia> using MiniQhull
 ```

-If, for any reason, you need to manually build the project (e.g., you added the project with the wrong environment resulting a build that fails, you have fixed the environment and want to re-build the project), write down the following commands in Julia REPL:
+If, for any reason, you need to manually build the project, write down the following commands in the Julia REPL:
 ```
 pkg> add MiniQhull
 pkg> build MiniQhull